Is Inquiry Meditation for me?

 Once we've identified where the pain is occurring, we engage with it.

-Your body registers them as immediate and pleasurable relief from your suffering.
+Your body registers this good feeling as immediate relief from your suffering.

 Results Inquiry Meditators report